COSC3020/theory-vs-practice-kkrweb/README.md

 Another potential issue with asymptotic analysis is that it groups algorithms only by their highest order terms.

-This varies from the first provided reason as this considers the grouping by highest order terms as not harmful through the ignorance of lower order values, but due to oversimplification of grouping algorithms by these highest order terms.

-This could give the impression that two algorithms that have the same asymptotic complexity in common will perform similarly.
+This differs from the first reason by focusing on how defined asymptotic runtimes hide practical differences between algorithms with shared asymptotic complexity, rather than just conceptually ignoring lower order terms.

 In actuality, real world performance has the potential to vary dramatically due to more nuanced factors that are disregarded when simply considering asymptotics and shared highest order.

-The primary issue is that asymptotic analysis describes behavior as n grows extremely large, but practical inputs exist at limited scales, such as the mentioned 1,000 or 10,000 elements within the exercise/problem description.

-At these sizes, lower order terms (which are ignored at large in asymptotic analysis) can significantly impact an algorithm's performance.
+Two algorithms could have the exact same asymptoptic runtime but behave with notable variation relative to one another in practice.

+Asymptotic analysis could give off the impression that these two algorithms sharing the same listed asymptotic runtime should be running near identical in common applications, but this is not (often) the case.